How do I send my items in

 Pack your item carefully!
 Locomotives without fragile detail parts

-are best wrapped in clean bubble wrap.
-The small bubble sheets are the
+are best wrapped "snugly and securely" in clean bubble wrap.
+The small 3/8

 best for this purpose.
-Wrap the item tightly and secure with tape or
+Wrap the item snugly and secure with a strip of

-rubber bands.
-Locomotives with fragile detail parts should be packed in
+detail parts should be packed in the original box*

-the original plastic cradle they came in from the factory.
+in which they came from the factory.
 It is important

 to install the felt pads (originally used by the factory) wherever the plastic